 Happy New Years

-Building on her success with The Hebrew Teacher, Israel's Jane Austin writes an epistolary novel about the limits and depth of women's friendship.
+Building on her success with The Hebrew Teacher, Israel's modern-day Jane Austen writes an epistolary novel about the limits and depth of women's friendship.

 After emigrating to the United States in the mid-1960s, Leah maintains her connection to Israel by writing an annual letter on the Jewish New Year to her old friends from a women’s teaching college.
 Composed of fifty-one letters penned between 1966 and 2016, the novel skillfully documents Leah’s high hopes and deep disappointments, from relationships, marriage, and divorce to raising two children by herself, financial debt, and professional ups and downs.
 Leah rarely acknowledges the injustices she has had to overcome, but her letters turn increasingly introspective, ultimately exposing the secrets that shaped her trajectory from a naive but driven social climber to an independent woman at peace with herself.